Most people who grow roses, at one time or another will face the dreaded “black spot.”

 Be sure rose bushes are not planted too close together or too close to other plants.
 Close plantings restrict air flow around plants which encourages fungal growth.

-Be sure to prune your roses regularly so that there is enough space between the canes for good air circulation.
+Be sure to prune your roses including Knockout roses regularly so that there is enough space between the canes for good air circulation.
 If your roses become too dense, they will be susceptible to black spot disease.

 3. Water The Right Amount… The Right Way

 Be sure not to over-water and careful not to get the leaves and flowers wet.
-It is best to give your roses a good, deep soaking about once a week rather than a light spraying more frequently.
+It is best to give your rose plants a good, deep soaking (use a soaker hose) about once a week rather than a light spraying more frequently.

-When you use this method of watering, you avoid splashing fungal spores up from the ground.
+When you use this method instead of overhead watering, you avoid splashing fungal spores up from the ground.
 By keeping the leaves and flowers dry, you avoid creating a habitat for fungus.

 4. Spread A Thick Layer Of Mulch Below Your Bushes